alon-e/iotaWayBack/readme.md

 # iotaWayBack
 `iotaWayBack` is a tool for compiling a SQL database based on confirmed transactions, from past IOTA DBs.

 In addition, it's a tool to document the process I did, to create my copy of this SQL DB - a continuous database of confirmed transaction from **Oct.
-4 2016 - Aug.
-8 2017**.
+4 2016 - Sept.
+22 2017**.

 **if you only want to search my DB, without building your own - jump to `4.`**
 ### from IRI to SQL: